rekhaDevs/samagragovernance.in/src/pages/team/index.md

       join the first cohort of the Chief Minister's Good Governance Associates (CMGGA) programme in Haryana.
-As a CMGGA, he spent one year working on improving the delivery of government programmes and piloting innovative governance changes in Jind district.\n\nWhile the CMGGA programme provided an in-depth understanding of the government's functioning at grassroot level, Ankit wanted to work at the state level to contribute towards effective and sustainable systemic change.
+As a CMGGA, he spent one year working on improving the delivery of government programmes and piloting innovative governance changes in Jind district.
+While the CMGGA programme provided an in-depth understanding of the government's functioning at grassroot level, Ankit wanted to work at the state level to contribute towards effective and sustainable systemic change.
 With this in mind, Ankit joined Samagra to create impact at scale.
 He currently leads the Mission Prerna engagement in Uttar Pradesh.
     image: /img/Ankit.jpg
     linkedInProfile: 'https://www.linkedin.com/in/ankitjain0812'